How and why NEQOS process your data in Hospital Episode Statistics (HES)

 This page sets out how NEQOS use Hospital Episode Statistics in line with the General Data Protection Regulation (GDPR).

-We are allowed access to this data under a Data Sharing Framework Contract and a Data Sharing Agreement between Northumberland Tyne and Wear NHS Foundation Trust (the organisation which hosts NEQOS) and NHS Digital.
+We are allowed access to this data under a Data Sharing Framework Contract and a Data Sharing Agreement between Cumbria, Northumberland Tyne and Wear NHS Foundation Trust (the organisation which hosts NEQOS) and NHS Digital.
 Although we are able to view anonymised records for individuals we are only able to download and store tabulated (statistical) data.
 Any statistical publications produced from the data are not presented in a form which reveals any individual’s identity.

 We take very seriously our responsibilities to keep this information secure.
 The data is downloaded and stored in a safe and secure way.
 The number of staff accessing and handling such data within NEQOS is limited to those who have signed a Data Access Agreement, and who undertake regular training about data protection and managing personal information.

 The data is only used for purposes related to healthcare or the promotion of health, in line with the Health and Social Care Act 2012 as amended by the Care Act 2014.